wp-plugins/lightbox-plus/readme.txt

 1. Add languages for which I have completed translations - planned for verison 1.7
 2. Solicit and implement additional language translations - planned for verison 1.7
+3. Add ability to place iframed content (flash video, html pages, inline content) on a per item basis - planned for version 1.8

 == Special Thanks ==